oscar-system/Oscar.jl/docs/src/ToricVarieties/cohomCalg.md

 # Line bundle cohomology with cohomCalg

-We employ the cohomCalg algorithm [cohomCalg:Implementation](@cite) to compute the dimension of line bundle cohomologies and vanishing sets.
+We employ the cohomCalg algorithm [cohomCalg:Implementation](@cite) to compute the dimension of line bundle cohomologies as well as vanishing sets.

 ## Dimensions of line bundle cohomology